ggrossman/unix-cb/README.md

 unix-cb
 =======

-In middle school and high school in the early 90's, I spent an inordinate amount of time hanging out on BBS's (Bulletin Board Systems), which I'd dial up on a 2400-baud modem and block up my family's phone line for hours on end.
+In middle school and high school in the late 80's / early 90's, I spent an inordinate amount of time hanging out on BBS's (Bulletin Board Systems), which I'd dial up on a 2400-baud modem and block up my family's phone line for hours on end.

 Most BBS's of that era were single-line, running off a PC with a modem connected to a single dedicated phone line.
 When you dialed in, there was an